Read This First

 Prompt 2: Provide a clear picture of the free will landscape.
 Where do most philosophers, cognitive scientists, psychologists, and neuroscientists stand on this issue?

-The section turns on Philosophers, Cognitive Scientists and Psychologists, and Neuroscientists.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Philosophers, Cognitive Scientists and Psychologists, and Neuroscientists in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Philosophers distinct from Cognitive Scientists and Psychologists.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Philosophers distinct from Cognitive Scientists and Psychologists.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-By this point in the page, the earlier responses have already put free will in motion.
-This final prompt gathers that pressure around free will, so the page closes with a more disciplined view rather than a disconnected last answer.
+The earlier sections should already have put free will in motion.
+The last prompt gathers that pressure around free will, so the page closes with a more disciplined view rather than a disconnected answer.

 The landscape is diverse, with strong arguments for libertarian free will, determinism, compatibilism, and skepticism.